LandStander27/IPScanner/README.md

 # IPScanner
-- Program made for Windows that scans your local subnet.
+- Program made for Windows and Linux that scans your local subnet.
 - Gets the MAC Address of devices that do not respond from ping.
 - Zero dependencies.